gplubeck/sleuth/README.md

 Material Dark Theme
 ![material_dark_theme_screenshot](./static/assets/material_dark.png)

----
-### How to use
-1. Clone this repo.
-2. cd into sleuth
-3. Edit the config.toml to suit your needs
-4. run the command ```make run``` to try to it out.
-Or build the with ```make production``` then run with "./bin/sleuth"

----
 ### Ongoing Questions/ Things that "feel" wrong or bad
 1. Can I use a struct method inside a template func map?
 Or is this only because I am using generics for the ringbuffer?
 E.g. getAll in ringbuff package and again in service.go
-2. Communication setup feels bad.
-Services publish updates through a channel to the scheduler.
-Scheduler updates the storage.
-Scheduler then forwards event to server and server pushes to any clients connected.
-This feels overly complicated.